Kemeny method

-The Kemeny–Young method is an electoral system that uses preferential ballots and pairwise comparison counts to identify the most popular choices in an election.
+The Kemeny method is an electoral system that uses ranked ballots and pairwise comparison counts to identify the most popular choices in an election.
 It is a Condorcet method because if there is a Condorcet winner, it will always be ranked as the most popular choice.

 This method assigns a score for each possible sequence, where each sequence considers which choice might be most popular, which choice might be second-most popular, which choice might be third-most popular, and so on down to which choice might be least-popular.
 The sequence that has the highest score is the winning sequence, and the first choice in the winning sequence is the most popular choice.
 (As explained below, ties can occur at any ranking level.)

-The Kemeny–Young method is also known as the Kemeny rule, VoteFair popularity ranking, the maximum likelihood method, and the median relation.
+The Kemeny method is also known as the Kemeny-Young rule, VoteFair popularity ranking, the maximum likelihood method, and the median relation.

 Description

-The Kemeny–Young method uses preferential ballots on which voters rank choices according to their order of preference.
+The Kemeny method uses preferential ballots on which voters rank choices according to their order of preference.
 A voter is allowed to rank more than one choice at the same preference level.
 Unranked choices are usually interpreted as least-preferred.